 |---|---|---|

-| Tier 1 | Non-compliance with the Annex I essential cybersecurity requirements, or with the obligations in Articles 13 and 14 | EUR 15 000 000 or 2.5% of total worldwide annual turnover for the preceding financial year, whichever is higher |
+| Tier 1 | Non-compliance with the essential cybersecurity requirements, or with the manufacturer and reporting obligations | EUR 15 000 000 or 2.5% of total worldwide annual turnover for the preceding financial year, whichever is higher |

-| Tier 2 | Non-compliance with the obligations in Articles 18 to 23, 28, 30(1) to (4), 31(1) to (4), 32(1) to (3), 33(5), 39, 41, 47, 49, and 53 | EUR 10 000 000 or 2% of total worldwide annual turnover, whichever is higher |
+| Tier 2 | Breaches of other operator and conformity duties: importer and distributor checks, CE and documentation obligations, cooperation with authorities, and notified-body rules | EUR 10 000 000 or 2% of total worldwide annual turnover, whichever is higher |

 | Tier 3 | Supplying incorrect, incomplete, or misleading information to notified bodies and market surveillance authorities | EUR 5 000 000 or 1% of total worldwide annual turnover, whichever is higher |